VFLashM/tuple_list/README.md

 # Crate `tuple_list`

-Crate for variadic tuple metaprogramming.
+Rust crate for variadic tuple metaprogramming.

+Provides a way to recursively define traits for tuples of arbitrary size.

-Please see crate documentation for details and examples.
+Please see [crate documentation](https://docs.rs/tuple_list) for details and examples.

 Licensed under MIT license.